 It can take as little as 60 seconds to get approved for Chase Sapphire Preferred.
 If you don’t get instantly approved, it usually takes 7-10 business days to receive a decision on your application.
 In some cases, however, it can take Chase up to 30 days to make a ruling.

 Chase Sapphire Preferred Delivery Timeline

-It takes 7-10 business days to get approved for Chase Sapphire Preferred, when an applicant does not receive instant approval.
-Once approved, applicants should receive their new Sapphire Preferred card in the mail in about one or two weeks.
-To get 72-hour expedited shipping, call Chase customer service at 1 (800) 432-3117.
+Once approved, applicants should receive their new Chase Sapphire Preferred card in the mail in about 5 to 7 days.
+To get 72-hour expedited shipping, call Chase customer service at (800) 945-2000.
 The service is free but only available upon request.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.